godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 ---
 title: "Optimizing CPU-side Rendering Code"
 excerpt: "Optimizing CPU code is a lot of fun.
-Here's how we do it"
+Here’s how we do it"
 categories: ["progress-report"]
 author: Clay John
 image: /storage/blog/rendering-optimizations-cpu-2026/progress-report-cpu-rendering-optimizations.jpg